oz-code/OzCodeDemo/OzCodeDemo/07.FilterCollections/README.md

 ﻿#Filter Collections
 **With our Filter Collections feature, you can apply a filter expression to any collection**
 ##Overview
 Filtering a collection in code is relatively easy and there are plenty of ways to do it.

 But how do you filter while debugging?

-For example, you have a collection of Customer objects and you’d like to filter the ones that are older than 35 years.
-Visual Studio’s Immediate Window and Watch Windows don’t support lambdas.
+For example, you have a collection of customer objects, and you’d like to filter the ones that are older than 35 years.
+Visual Studio’s Immediate Window and Watch Window don’t support lambdas.
 With our _Filter Collections_ feature, you can apply a filter expression to any collection.
-To solve the customer problem, choose the collection of customers and set its filter to: DateTime.Today.Year – [obj].Birthday.Year > 35, press Enter and see the results right away.
+To solve the customer problem, choose the collection of customers and set its filter to: DateTime.Today.Year – [obj].Birthday.Year > 35, press enter and see the results right away.

 Once a collection is filtered, all the other features work on the filtered results as well.
 ##Using Filter Collections
-In order to run this demo press the _Filter Collections_ button in the demo application.
+In order to run this demo click the _Filter Collections_ button in the demo application.

 ![Filter Collections button](Resources/filterCollectionsButton.PNG)

-A message box with exception will appear (unless you are running with _Break on Exceptions_, in which case you can skip the next step)
+(if you are running with _Break on Exceptions_, in which case you can skip the next step)

+A message box with an exception will appear.

 Close the message box and use the "Break on all CLR excetions" button to stop once an exception is thrown.